ur-whitelab/hoomd-tf/sphinx-docs/source/utilities.rst

 RDF
 ---

-To compute an RDF, use :py:meth:`graphbuilder.graph_builder.compute_rdf`:
+To compute an RDF, use :py:meth:`simmodel.SimModel.compute_rdf`:

 .. code:: python